TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 **Type:** `string` <br/>
 **Description**: A JSON formatted string that provides the hostname , in addition to the paths to a TLS certificate and key file:
 - `Name`: The hostname of the portal.
 This should match with the hostname of the certificate file.
-- `CertFile`: The path to a TLS certificate file for the specified hostname.
+- `CertFile`: The path to a TLS certificate file in the CRT format for the specified hostname.
 - `KeyFile`: The path to a TLS key file for the specified hostname.
 Example:
 ```json